r4v3n-k/r4v3n-k.github.io/_pages/resume.md

 -->

 - Designed and developed a framework to configure ML pipeline with standardized components.
-- Created a REST API for a cloud-based ML system operation and documented guidelines with SphinX.
+- Created RESTful backend server enabling a cloud-based ML system operation for robots.
 - Implemented an idle Kubernetes resource elimination algorithm, reducing pipeline operational cost.
 - Constructed a CI/CD pipeline for a core service, diminishing release cycle time by 66%.
 - Developed a data merging application with Apache Spark, improving data extraction time by 57%.